William Sadler (actor): Career

 His other film credits include Trespass, K-9, Project X, Disturbing Behavior, Kinsey, The Battle of Shaker Heights, Purple Heart, Jimmy and Judy and August Rush.

 Sadler's TV guest appearances include In the Heat of the Night, Roseanne, Tru Calling, Tour of Duty, CSI, Numb3rs, and Law & Order: Criminal Intent.
 He had a recurring role on Star Trek: Deep Space Nine as Luther Sloan.

 He appeared in three episodes as Sloan in Star Trek: Deep Space Nines final two seasons.
 In 2007, he played Carlton Fog on ABC's Traveler, and in 2008 he appeared in both NBC's Medium as well as Fox Television's Fringe.
 The 1989 pilot episode of the HBO horror anthology series Tales from the Crypt featured Sadler in its lead role.
 In March 2011, Sadler made a guest appearance in NBC's Chase.

 Sadler portrayed Julius Caesar in the contemporary adaptation of William Shakespeare's Julius Caesar on Broadway alongside Denzel Washington at the Belasco Theatre.
 Recently, he finished shooting with American independent filmmakers Dylan Bank and Morgan Pehme on the film Nothing Sacred.
 Sadler portrayed the robot Victor in the 2010 video game, Fallout: New Vegas.
 Sadler played Lee Underwood in Greetings from Tim Buckley, a film on Tim and Jeff Buckley, which premiered at the 2012 Toronto International Film Festival.

 Sadler appeared as Matthew Ellis, the President of the United States, in Iron Man 3 (2013).

 In 2015, Sadler was part of the Texas Frightmare Weekend, and starred in Ava's Possessions, which was screened at SXSW.

-On September 8, 2021, it was announced that Sadler was cast in the Stephen King adaptation of Salem's Lot in an undisclosed role.
+On September 8, 2021, it was announced that Sadler was cast as Parkins Gillespie in 'Salem's Lot, an adaptation of Stephen King's novel of the same name.

+Personal life

+Sadler married his wife, Marni Joan Bakst, on May 6, 1978.
+On December 19, 2024, Sadler confirmed his wife had died after a "two year battle with cancer".